Plains, North Lanarkshire: Points of interest

 National Cycle Route 75, a Sustrans long-distance cycle path, ran parallel and around 100 m south of Main Street.
 This was constructed along the bed of a former North British Railway line that previously had linked Glasgow and Edinburgh.
 On 10 May 2007, the bill allowing this line to be re-established as a commuter railway was passed by the Scottish Parliament.
-The line opened in December 2010.
+The line was opened in December 2010.
 In addition to the re-opening of this 'missing link' between Glasgow and Edinburgh, the existing line between Bathgate and Edinburgh was electrified.

 As a result of the re-establishment of the railway line, the Sustrans cycle path now stops before reaching Plains on the west side and restarts at the east end of Plains Main Street.

-In the mid to late 20th century, Plains Countryside Park was the site of the annual Plains Summer Gala - a day of parades, children's sports events and entertainment - a tradition typical of villages in the area including Harthill, Whitburn and Armadale.
+In the mid to late 20th century, Plains Countryside Park was the site of the annual Plains Summer Gala – a day of parades, children's sports events and entertainment – one of a tradition typical of villages in the area including Harthill, Whitburn and Armadale.
 Although around nineteen years since the Plains Summer Gala was last held, a new committee formed and resurrected this tradition in 2012.
 The Gala included a lively procession around the village and games and stalls on the play parks in the middle of the village.